kyrogue/kyrogue.github.io/source/_posts/Patterns-for-Managing-Source-Code-Branches.md

 The important takeaway for me was:

 - there is no straightforward pattern that can fit your team or your product.
 We can however make tweaks to the branching model with patterns such as *maturity branches* , *experimental branches* etc...
-- attempting to force a pattern meant for a single release in production onto a mutliple release in production product can be confusing and increase complexity.
+- attempting to force a pattern meant for a single release in production onto a multiple release in production product can be confusing and increase complexity.
 - we should look at ways to reduce [Integration Friction](https://martinfowler.com/articles/branching-patterns.html#integration-friction) and in the process strive to achieve [High-Frequency Integration](https://martinfowler.com/articles/branching-patterns.html#High-frequencyIntegration)